cvxgrp/cvxportfolio/README.md

 Examples
 ------------

-You can see basic usage in the example notebooks.
+You can see basic usage of the package in the [example notebooks](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/).
+Currently we are working on simplifying the user interface and these may change.

-Clone the repository, create the environment and the `cvxportfolio` kernel, then start `jupyter`
+To run them, clone the repository, create the environment and the `cvxportfolio` kernel, and then start [`jupyter`](https://jupyter.org/).

 ```
 git clone https://github.com/cvxgrp/cvxportfolio.git